-FERPA permits the disclosure of PII from students' education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
-Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
+FERPA permits the disclosure of personally-identifiable information from students' education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of FERPA.
+Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA requires the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.
-Texas Tech University Health Sciences Center may disclose PII from the education records without obtaining prior written consent of the student:
+Texas Tech University Health Sciences Center may disclose personally-identifiable information from the education records without obtaining prior written consent of the student: